Organic and French CBD oil: what about labels and certifications?

 It's mainly because it's the precursor of CBD (and the other hundred cannabinoids) that CBG is present in such low quantities in hemp flowers.
 There are, however, varieties specially bred to have a high CBG content, between 10 and 20%.
 And, of course, there are all kinds of CBG-rich products (including oils).

-10% CBG + 10% CBD oil for lasting relief of chronic pain and inflammation.
+Rating 5.00 out of 529,90 €10% CBG + 10% CBD oil for lasting relief of chronic pain and inflammation.
 A synergy of cannabinoids to soothe the body, without addiction or psychotropic effects.

 ✔️ THC-free, non-addictive